We are real people

 Youth 6 and under:

-1 adult:1 child supervision ratio required.
-Supervisor may not climb and must remain within arm’s reach of child.
+1 adult : 1 child supervision ratio is required.
+The supervisor may not climb and must remain within arm’s reach of the child.
 Youth in this age range are still developing awareness and the ability to understand potential risks.
+Kids under 4 climb for free!

 Youth 7-11: